 Here is an example of an embedded video showing how each of the above parameters can be overridden:

 We have also assembled some example code showing how our embed player should be wrapped with the optimal HTML/CSS structure to ensure the player remains contained inside its parent element while maintaining proper aspect ratio:

 Sponsored vs Featured

-Sponsored and featured videos are prominently displayed by our platform on the web, in our mobile apps, and in our advanced VR Head Mounted Displays (HMDs) like the Oculus Rift or GearVR.
+Sponsored and featured videos are prominently displayed by our platform on the web, in our mobile apps, and our VR Cinema apps.
 Sponsored and featured videos are curated by our Content Team and are selected based on the content in the piece as well as the professional quality of the video and its banner.

 Sponsored videos are showcased in the large hero section at the top of our homepage, as well as within any categories to which that video has been added.
 In our mobile apps sponsored videos appear before all other videos in the Home tab as well as in the top horizontal slider of the Discover tab.

 Featured videos are presented in horizontal sliders on our homepage and any categories to which that video has been added.
-In our mobile apps featured videos appear after all sponsored videos in the Home tab.
+In our mobile apps featured videos appear after all sponsored videos on the Home screen.